 The company shall establish the prudent estimate assumptions for risk factors in compliance with the requirements in Section 12 of Model #820 and must periodically review and update the assumptions as appropriate in accordance with these requirements.

-The company shall model the following risk factors stochastically unless the company elects the stochastic exclusion test defined in Section 7:
+The company shall model the following risk factors stochastically unless the company elects the stochastic exclusion test defined in Section 7.A or single scenario test defined in Section 7.E:

 Interest rate movements (i.e., Treasury interest rate curves).